 To post your event on the University online calendar, go to events.uchicago.edu or events.uchicago.edu/students.
-A listing of events posted on the student events calendar is sent in a weekly email to all students in the College and any other subscribers to the listhost.
+A listing of events posted on the student events calendar is sent in a weekly email to all students in the College and any other subscribers to the listhost (orcsacalendar@listhost.uchicago.edu).
 Online calendar postings must follow University publicity policy.